Are You Self Managing Your Rental Property?

 CONS

-- Required to understand state rental laws to avoid legal issues
+- Legal compliance: You must understand Arizona’s landlord-tenant laws to avoid legal issues.

 Potential Risks of Self Managing Your Properties